What do I learn?

 What do I gain?

-You also improve the wider skills vital for success in further study or employment, including self-confidence, speaking in front of others, working with others, taking responsibility and managing your time.
-By the end of the course you benefit from individual support, including clear advice about higher education and careers.
+You will also improve the wider skills vital for success in further study or employment, including self confidence, speaking in front of others, working with others, taking responsibility and managing your time.
+By the end of the course you will have benefited from individual support including clear advice about Higher Education and careers.

 What do I need?